-Please join Ocean Conservancy, Environmental Defense Fund, and the Instituto Clima e Sociedade during Climate Week NYC 2020 to discuss the launch of a new report, Zero-Carbon for Shipping: Propelling investment in South and Central America with hydrogen-based shipping fuels.
+Please join us Monday, September 21st, during Climate Week NYC 2020 to launch and discuss a new report, Zero-Carbon for Shipping: Propelling investment in South and Central America with hydrogen-based shipping fuels.

 South and Central America has an active shipping sector, currently reliant on fossil fuels, driven by regional and global trade.
 Decarbonization goals set by the International Maritime Organization (IMO) and governments will require the sector to adopt zero-carbon fuels in the coming years.
 ‘Green electrofuels’ are synthetic fuels made with renewable electricity and they have an important role to play transitioning to a clean energy and sustainable shipping future.